ristau/Tweetster/README.md

 The following **additional** features are implemented:

+- [X]  User can reply to tweets
-- [X] Added reply button to the TweetCell in the TweetsViewController
+- [X]  Animation added to reply button when being selected
+- [X]  In addition to countdown, character limit is programmatically implemented
+- [X]  User can see a tweet was retweeted or liked after restarting the app
 - [X]  Customized NavBar in Profile Cell (transparent, using profile banner as background image)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):